 Champlain College Saint-Lambert Teachers’ Association Awards

-For outstanding students (one for career program graduates and one for pre-university graduates) who have been involved in volunteer work on and off campus and who have maintained an 80% or higher average.
+For outstanding students (one for career program graduates and one for pre-university graduates) who have been involved in social action on and off campus and who have maintained an 80% or higher average.

 Champlain Regional College Board of Governors Merit Award